abdulraoufatia/microblog/README.md

 ## DevOps Applications - Containerisation

 This application utilises a DevOps concept known as Containerisation.
-Containerisation entails placing a software component and it's environement, dependencies, and configuration, into an insolated unit called a container.
-This makes it poosible to deploy an application consistently on any computing environment, whether on-premise or cloud-based.
+Containerisation entails placing a software component and it's environment, dependencies, and configuration, into an insolated unit called a container.
+This makes it possible to deploy an application consistently on any computing environment, whether on-premise or cloud-based.

 To get started, you need to install a containerisation tool.
 The containerisation tool used for this project was Docker.
 However, you may find alternatives depending on your Operating System.